connerlacey7/lacey_resume2/docs/index.md

 `January 2022 - July 2022`
 __Disease Investigator__, Eastern Idaho Public Health

-- Helped input covid tests into the state system as they came in
+- Helped input COVID-19 test results into the state system as they came in
 - Called out to those who were ill to find out symptoms and track the spread of COVID-19

 `2021-2022`
 __Math and Statistics Tutor__, BYU-Idaho

-- Helped Various students with their questions in their math and statistics class.
+- Helped students with their questions in their math and statistics classes

 `2020-2021`
 __Inventory Coordinator__, Expressions Vinyl

-- Helped maintain inventory in the warehouse.
+- Helped maintain inventory in the warehouse
-- Moved raw material to be cut into the sellable vinyl
+- Moved raw material to be cut into smaller retail quantities

 `2018-2020`
 __Service Missionary__, North Carolina

-- Helped the hispanic immigrants in North Carolina better themselves and their lives through service
+- Helped Hispanic immigrants in North Carolina better themselves and their lives through service
-- Learned to speak the Spanish Language fluently
+- Learned to speak the Spanish language fluently